wil19558/backend-coding-challenge/README.md

 in hibernate.cfg.xml.
 After the database is populated (it should take around a minute), do not forget to remove the property from the config file.

+## Possible Ameliorations

+- Abstract the api routes from Spark.
+Use an interface/abstract class combination so that it is : 1.
+Easier to test, and 2.
+Easier to change the underlying framework (Spark).
+- Modify the scoring algorithm so that it also considers the exactness of the string match.

 # (Original Text) Coveo Backend Coding Challenge
 (inspired by https://github.com/busbud/coding-challenge-backend-c)